ivominic/nestjs_api_basics/README.md

 npx prisma init
 This command creates new file ".env", that contains DB connection string, root folder named "prisma" with schema file that will contain database model.
 Prisma uses first ".env" file that founds, so that file could be moved into prisma folder.
 Nullable fields are declared with "?" after type definition. (field String?).
+There is dbo connection string inside prisma.service.ts file, but I had to create .env file inside prisma folder to create datatables from migrations, running "npx prisma migrate dev".
+Filed .env are in gitignore file, so they have to be manualy created on each computer.

 ## Prisma

 npx prisma migrate dev
 This command is used for development environmetn, deletes existing data and creates tables from schema definition file, also adds sql files with neccessary commands inside prisma/migrations folder.
-It also automaticaly executes "npm prisma generate" which makes module fields TypeScript fields, that can be imediately accessible from TypeScript files, for example import into services. npx prisma studio - runs light, web based, DB management studio.
+It also automaticaly executes "npx prisma generate" which makes module fields TypeScript fields, that can be imediately accessible from TypeScript files, for example import into services. npx prisma studio - runs light, web based, DB management studio.

+## Update database model

+Adding @unique decorator on user.email property, and mapped classes to table names (to be in lowercase).
+This is done in shema.prisma file. userId Int user User @relation(fields: [userId], references: [id]) This two commands create relation one to many - one user has many bookmarks.
+Matching record needs to be created in User class.
+It didn't create automaticaly for me, and I needed to run command "npx prisma format" for that correction.
+After completing model changes, need to run command "npx prisma migrate dev".

 ## Connecting code to DB